Composition of the SB

-- Ten to fourteen members, striving for demographic & geographical diversity
+- Ten to fourteen members, striving for demographic and geographical diversity

-- Renewal of 1/3 of the SB members every 2 years (i.e. each member will serve 6 years; this will be shorter for some of the SB members elected in 2018)
+- Renewal of one third of the members every 2 years (i.e. each member will serve 6 years)

-- To score the abstracts of the meeting
+- Selecting the BMAS Paper of the Month

 Clinical fellow in Endocrinology specializing in metabolic bone diseases at the Academic Medical Center in Amsterdam and the Erasmus Medical Center in Rotterdam, the Netherlands.
 Postdoctoral researcher in the Rosen Musculoskeletal Laboratory Maine Medical Center Research Institute, Scarborough, USA.
 Member of the Dutch Calcium and Bone Metabolism Society, European Calcified Tissue Society (ECTS), American Society for Bone and Mineral Research (ASBMR), Dutch Endocrine Society and European Society for Endocrinology (ESE), and the Endocrine Society.
 Member of the ECTS Academy and International Endocrine Scholar of the ESE.
 Current research focuses on the endocrine regulation of human bone marrow adiposity, with experience in clinical trials using MRI, histomorphometry and cell culture to assess bone marrow adiposity.